Kodylow/matador-old/README.md

 ### Prerequisites

-You need to have the Go programming language installed on your system.
-If you haven't installed it yet, follow the official Go installation instructions here: [https://golang.org/doc/install](https://golang.org/doc/install)
+You need to have Golang installed: [https://golang.org/doc/install](https://golang.org/doc/install)

-Or just load this into Replit.
+Or just load this into Replit, the default configs from the checked in .replit and replit.nix work out of the box

 ### Clone the repository